 :

-and on the Auto-deploy
+Then on the General

-dropdown, select Off
+field, select Off

 :

-Add your GitHub action Workflow
+Add your GitHub Actions Workflow

 We will now add a GitHub Actions workflow to your application.
 Workflow are defined with YAML configuration files that are placed in the code directory of your application.
 As an example we will define a workflow for a NodeJS application.
 We will first run our unit tests, then launch the Qovery deployment if the tests pass.